Phacelia campanularia, Desert Bluebells

 Threatened/Endangered Information: No information available.

-Comments: Hairs from stems and leaves of species of Phacelia, thought to cause rash in including Desert Bluebells.
+Comments: Hairs from stems and leaves of certain species of Phacelia, thought to cause a rash include Desert Bluebells.

-In Southwest Desert Flora also see Cleftleaf Wildheliotrope, Phacelia crenulata; Distant Phacelia, Phacelia distans; Varileaf Phacelia, Phacelia heterophylla; Kaweah River Scorpion-weed, Phacelia magellanica and Lacy Phacelia, Phacelia tanacetifolia.
+In Southwest Desert Flora also see; Cleftleaf Wildheliotrope, Phacelia crenulata, Distant Phacelia, Phacelia distans, Fremont's Phacelia, Phacelia fremontii, Varileaf-Phacelia, Phacelia heterophylla, Kaweah River Scorpion-weed, Phacelia magellanica and Lacy Phacelia, Phacelia tanacetifolia.